EdDataScienceEES/tutorial-klaragjendem/index.md

 # Tutorial Aims:

 1. Understand the importance of organizing your R project for reproducibility.
+HOLAAAAA
 2. Manage dependencies and package versions with the `renv` package.
 3. Set up project-specific settings in RStudio to streamline workflows.
 4. Create a clear and accessible README file to provide context and instructions.